 What makes eczema a unique skin condition is that it usually comes and goes without any apparent reason.
 As previously mentioned, this is not a contagious condition, but due to the fact that it causes itchiness and may bring discomfort to children, it must be treated right away.
 The scratching can cause additional problems.
 The rush can become hideous if it is left untreated.
 On the other hand, these situations may affect the process of socialization of young children.

-The simplest way to diagnose baby eczema is to let the doctor examine the kid’s skin.
+The simplest way to diagnose, is to let the doctor examine the kid’s skin.
 Doctors may direct patients to dermatologists which can confirm the health issue and recommend the most suitable treatment.

 Modern science still can’t predict whether an infant will be able to outgrow eczema.
 The good news is that this kind of problem typically becomes less visible and less intense with age.
-Almost half of the kids outgrow baby eczema when they turn two.
+Almost half of the kids outgrow most skin conditions when they turn two.
 There are also many children that outgrow this problem before they become adults.

-Experts are still looking for the most effective treatment for baby eczema.
+Experts are still looking for the most effective treatment.
 A study conducted not while ago, has shown that using bleach for this purpose may be an effective remedy.
-Soaking babies in a diluted bleach bath for up to ten minutes, two times a week, has significantly improved the condition of many babies suffering from baby eczema.
+Soaking babies in a diluted bleach bath for up to ten minutes, two times a week, has significantly improved the condition of many babies suffering from skin problems.
 The only downside of bleach is that it can reach your child’s eyes and mouth and that’s why it is highly recommended to consult a doctor before using this method.
-In addition, this method should be avoided for the treatment of baby eczema located on the face.
+In addition, this method should be avoided for the treatment that is located on the face.

-The clothes that children dealing with baby eczema wear can affect the treatment too.
-It is highly recommended to dress these children in natural and smooth fabrics like cotton.
+The clothes that children dealing with eczema wear can affect the treatment too.
+It is highly recommended to dress your child in natural and smooth fabrics like cotton.
 On the other hand, wool and similar scratchy materials can cause irritation and problems.
-The kid’s clothes should not generate the excessive level of heat.
+The kid’s clothes should not generate excessive level of heat.

 Scratching is a form of relief that children use, but this practice can only make the situation worse.
 One of the things that parents can do is to cut the nails of their child regularly and to use very soft sheets in their beds or cribs.
 In case the itching is very intense, doctors may recommend an antihistamine.

-Frequent exposure to environments with extremely different temperatures can trigger baby eczema or make existing cases worse.
-In addition, in most cases eczema is usually started by allergens found in the environment, like seasonal allergies, for example, it would be a good idea to talk to a professional.
+Frequent exposure to environments with extremely different temperatures can trigger an outbreak or make existing cases worse.
+In addition, in most cases it is usually started by allergens found in the environment, like seasonal allergies, for example, it would be a good idea to talk to a professional.
 These professionals can help parents understand how they can prevent and eliminate these allergies.
-In any cases, babies and children should not be exposed to cigarette smoke.
-In the end, parents that are worried about the occurrence of baby eczema must locate and minimize stressors that may activate eczema.
+In any cases, babies and children should not be exposed to second hand cigarette smoke.
+In the end, parents that are worried about the occurrence of baby eczema must locate and minimize stressors that may activate an irritation on the skin.
 De-stressing is very helpful in situations like this.
 In addition to adults, children, and even babies need de-stressing too.

-The fact is that eczema is not some sort of allergy, but in many babies and infants, specific allergenic foods lead to the emergence of eczema or make existing eczema worse.
+The fact is that eczema is not some sort of allergy, but in many babies and infants, specific allergenic foods will make the existing eczema worse.
 There are many different foods that have been associated with this skin condition and some of them include cow’s milk, eggs, wheat soy, fish, and peanuts.
 So, parents are advised to stay away from these foods.
-All these foods have been associated with eczema so there is no reason why they should still be present in a child’s diet if she or he is prone to eczema or already has baby eczema.
-Another important thing about children’s diet is that many new mothers that are using formula are advised to use a hypoallergenic variety.
+All these foods have been associated with eczema so there is no reason why they should still be present in a child’s diet if she or he is prone to skin problems.
+Another important thing about children’s diet is that many new mothers that are using baby formulas and are advised to use a natural brand variety.

 The first thing that parents should do is to contact a doctor or a specialized pediatric dermatologist.
 In case parents have tried all the above-mentioned activities and the infant is not showing any progress, it is very likely that the medical professional will recommend mild topical steroids.
 While this not a great option, it will clear the skin for a short term fix.
 We would always recommend trying our natural baby eczema cream first, as we have had great results!